 Health Indicator Report of Preterm Birth

-Notes2017 U.S. data is final.
-U.S. data prior to 2010 is based on gestational age from last menstrual period (LMP) versus gestation based on the obstetric estimate.
-U.S. data of gestation based on the obstetric estimate has been revised back to 2010.
-Utah data is calculated by obstetric estimate.
+Notes2018 U.S. data is final.
+U.S. data prior to 2010 is based on gestational age from last menstrual period (LMP) versus gestation based on the obstetric estimate (OE).
+U.S. data of gestation based on the OE has been revised back to 2010.
+Utah data is calculated by OE.
 Beginning in 2010, national rates are reported using OE and are not consistent with rates reported before 2010.

 - Utah Birth Certificate Database, Office of Vital Records and Statistics, Utah Department of Health

 - National Vital Statistics System, National Center for Health Statistics, U.S. Centers for Disease Control and Prevention

 Data Interpretation IssuesReporting of preterm birth (PTB) trends has been complicated by a change in how gestational age (GA) is reported by the National Center for Health Statistics.
 PTB is defined as a birth less than 37 weeks gestation.
 Historically, GA was calculated by the mother's last menstrual period (LMP) and PTB rates were reported this way.
 Since the 2003 revision of the birth certificate, GA is also reported by obstetric estimate (OE), which is considered more accurate.
 Beginning in 2010, national rates are reported using OE and are not consistent with rates reported before 2010.
 Utah rates have been reported using OE since 1996.